Stavanger: City development

 Stavanger is one of Norway's oldest cities.
 It emerged in the 12th century during a period of population growth and increasing urbanisation throughout northern Europe.
 The archaeological and historical sources about the first city development are sparse.
 Therefore, there is much we do not know about the first city development.
-It stands out as an important area from early times, as a desirable foothold for the monarchy and the church, as both needed a strong foothold in the South West coast area.
+The city stands out as an important area from early times, as a desirable foothold for the monarchy and the church, as both needed a strong foothold in the South West coast area.
 In North Jæren, rich archaeological material suggests that the chiefs held considerable power from the early Iron Age.
 Stavanger had a natural harbor and was, with Jæren in the south, strategically important to the county of the East as well as to the shipping route along the western coast and the fertile Ryfylke Islands in the north.

 The earliest Christian impulses in Norway came to Stavanger region through trade connections with Continental Europe and Great Britain.
 This flourished during the Viking era.
 In the mid 10th century, traditional Norse burial customs ceased in the Stavanger area, at the same time as the first Christian priests began their work.
 Big stone crosses are visible memorials of this early Christian age (including the Tjora and Kvitsøy).
 On the overland approach to Stavanger, a memorial cross of HERS and lendmann Erling Skjalgsson was erected after his fall in 1028.
 Erling controlled power over the South West coast, and the location of the cross indicates that he had a special connection to Stavanger.
 The inscription on the cross shows a priest was responsible for the inscription, and he may have performed an early service at a church on site.